MinWax® stain colors, to help customers

 * Does not allow liquids to readily pass through it.

-which typically forms angles from 60 degrees to 90 degrees with the board’s surface.
+to a grain, which typically forms angles from 60 degrees to 90 degrees

 A. For most, the art of quarter sawing has been lost over the years.
 Like many superior